-These Lamb Koftas are a firm favourite of mine.
+These Lamb Koftas are a firm favourite.
 There’s something about the smell of Middle Eastern spices sizzling over hot charcoals.
-It’s intoxicating and you just know that whatever comes off the grill is going to be mouth watering.
+It’s intoxicating and you just know that whatever comes off the grill is going to be mouth watering!

 “I think you’ll be surprised by how many of the ingredients you already have.
 Most of the spices used in Middle Eastern cooking are fairly standard pantry essentials.”

 I made these Lamb Koftas as part of an Arabian Feast menu made up of 7 dishes – mains and sides.

 Middle Eastern is one of my favourite cuisines because I really love strong flavoured food.
 The other reason is because most of the spices are pantry staples.

 It always surprises me when I read a Middle Eastern recipe and realise that I have everything I need to make it (other than fresh produce).
 Spices like cumin, coriander, cinnamon and paprika which are used in other popular cuisines.

 It’s the combination of spices used in Middle Eastern cooking that makes it taste and smell so exotic – and these Lamb Koftas are no exception!

 Lamb Koftas are super simple to make.
 Just toss everything into the bowl, mix it up then thread onto skewers.
 I even grate the onion straight into the bowl.
 And there’s just no avoiding getting your hands dirty to make sure the spices are well mixed throughout the meat.
 It’s half the fun!